Dark Souls (video game): Original release

 Dark Souls received positive reviews from critics upon its release.
 One of the reviewers for Dark Souls described it as "a very hardcore dark-fantasy [role-playing game]" that is "role-playing right down to the roots", and stated that the "massive field map and powerful enemies serve to rev up both your sense of adventure and your sense of dread."
 Another reviewer said that "the sheer happiness you get after the trial-and-error pays off and you overcome the challenge is absolutely impossible to replicate."

 GameSpot praised the online system and the sense of jubilation when conquering boss fights after numerous failed attempts.
 They also suggested that casual gamers may struggle to progress, whereas role-playing game enthusiasts will thrive on the difficulty.
 IGN complimented the level design, variety, strong emphasis on online features, excessively dark tone and atmosphere, and deep gameplay.
 While praising the extreme difficulty, they stated that "there's a difference between punishing, and downright unfair."
 Eurogamer also applauded the level design and atmosphere while noting that the game's difficulty might not appeal to casual gamers.

-Jason Killingsworth wrote a response to Thomsen's review for Edge, arguing that the game's "vertigo-inducing breadth makes it the gaming equivalent of a marathon."
-Killingsworth praised the game's length and addictive nature.
-Edge later retroactively awarded the game 10 out of 10 in their October 2013 20th anniversary issue, stating that the breadth and quality of the game's design had overruled complaints about its difficulty.
+Edge retroactively awarded the game 10 out of 10 in their October 2013 20th anniversary issue, stating that the breadth and quality of the game's design had overruled complaints about its difficulty.

-Ben "Yahtzee" Croshaw of Zero Punctuation praised Dark Souls for its deep gameplay and immersive atmosphere, but was "disappointed" with the late-game bosses and criticized the difficulty of getting into the game, saying that it would be a critical factor in turning new players off.
-He later named it the most historically significant game of the 2010s "now that every other game seeks to ape it, and the media calls every milk float with a slightly stiff brake pedal 'the Dark Souls of commercial transportation'".
-Croshaw praised it for "remind[ing] us that games are games" as opposed to "cinematic experiences" like Uncharted, with "their own strengths: depth of exploration and discovery, the satisfaction of overcoming meaty challenges".

 Game Informer Phil Kollar opined that "the frustration in Dark Souls arises from how [late '00s and early 2010s] games have conditioned us.
 Gamers are used to handholding tutorials that walk you through every aspect of a game’s mechanics."
 While complimenting the game's notoriously steep difficulty curve, Kollar was less favourable toward its "overall lack of direction".

+In a review of Dark Souls in Black Gate, Connor Gormley said "I can't help but smile at all the things I've done in this game, from the serious and atmospheric, to the actually kind of stupid, like losing a fist fight with a giant mushroom man who I like to imagine has a thick cockney accent.
+I've given very few examples of the game's lore by design, because half of the fun is finding that out for yourself, at least if you're in it for the fantasy.
+It's an experience, one fueled by creativity and ingenuity, and it's one that I urge you to go out and at least try, regular gamer or not."

 Namco Bandai's yearly financial report stated that the game sold 1.19 million units in the United States and Europe by March 2012.
 FromSoftware announced in April 2013 that the game had sold 2.37 million units worldwide.

+Game writer Erik Wolpaw, an early proponent of the Souls series going back to 2009's Demon's Souls, said the game was his favourite of 2011.